Adaptive estimating function inference for non-stationary determinantal point processes: Estimating functions based on joint intensities

 We then modify the function $f_R$ to be

 where $w$ is some weight function of bounded support $[-1,1]$.
 Later on, when establishing asymptotic results, we will also assume that $w$ is differentiable.
 A common example of admissible weight function is $w(r)=e^{1/(r^2-1)}$ for $-1\leq r\leq 1$, while $w(r)=0$ otherwise.
 The user needs to specify a value of $\epsilon$ but in contrast to the original tuning parameter $R$, $\epsilon$ has an intuitive meaning independent of the underlying point process.
 We choose $\epsilon=1\%$.

-In the simulation study in Section~\ref{sec:performance} we also consider $\epsilon=5\%$ in order to investigate the sensitivity to the choice of $\epsilon$.
+We emphasize that choosing $\epsilon=1\%$ is not necessarily optimal.
+An optimal $\epsilon$ might be found by maximizing the Godambe information as a function of $\epsilon$ but this is not straightforward and the computational advantages of our approach would be lost.
+In fact, if Godambe optimality is key, we suggest to consider the previously mentioned approach by \cite{deng:etal:16} to identify an optimal second order estimating function.